w-yeehong/tp/docs/UserGuide.md

 * `searchroom r/6` The room details of room number 6 will be searched.

 Expected Outcome:<br>
-The result display shows a success message "Room has been found and listed." and the specified room is shown in the room panel.
+* The result box displays a message "Room has been found and listed."
+* The room with the specified room number is shown in the room details panel.

-#### 5.3.4 Search for Room with Patient: `searchroom`
+#### 5.3.4 Search for Room with Patient: `searchroom` (Yun Qing)

-You can use this command to search for the room that the specified patient is residing in.
+Searches for the room that the specified patient is residing in.

 Format `searchroom n/NAME`